chenglou/react-motion/README.md

 ## API

-TODO: wiki link for upgrading to 0.4.0.
+**Coming from 0.3.* to 0.4.0?
+[Here](https://github.com/chenglou/react-motion/wiki)'s the upgrade guide.**

 The library exports `Motion`, `StaggeredMotion`, `TransitionMotion`, `presets`, and `spring`.

-Here's the concise public [Flow type](http://flowtype.org) definition file (you don't have to use Flow with React-motion, but the types help document the API below).
+[Here](https://github.com/chenglou/react-motion/blob/783c52ad777fb4558a7561bd10d917ada9b8c58d/src/Types.js)'s the well-annotated public [Flow type](http://flowtype.org) definition file (you don't have to use Flow with React-motion, but the types help document the API below).

 ##### `spring: (val: number, config?: SpringHelperConfig) => OpaqueConfig`
 Specifies the how to animate to the destination value, e.g. `spring(10, {stiffness: 120, damping: 17})` means "animate to value 10, with a spring of stiffness 120 and damping 17".